TN 284 (08-26)

 a.
 Apportionment involved

-If the interface does not post income, input the absent dependent spouse's portion as VA income to the absent dependent spouse.
-A verification code of “2,” “3,” or “4” following the claim number of the VA income entry on the SSR indicates an interface posting.
+If the interface does not post income, input the absent dependent spouse's apportioned payment as VA income to the absent dependent spouse.
+A verification code of 2, 3, or 4 following the claim number of the VA income entry on the SSR indicates an interface posting.

 If the case has an activeSSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For the specific rules to input Veterans Affairs (VA) Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.296.

 b.
 Apportionment not involved

-When a dependent spouse becomes an absent dependent spouse, terminate the spouse's portion of the Department of Veterans Affairs (VA) income effective with the month:
+When a dependent spouse becomes an absent dependent spouse, terminate the spouse's portion of the VA income effective with the month:

-• The dependent spouse no longer resides with the beneficiary.
+• The dependent spouse no longer resides with the veteran.
 (For first-of-the-month (FOM) Residence and in-kind support and maintenance (ISM) Determination information, see SI 00835.500B.2.

 • The dependent spouse no longer receives VA apportionment benefits.

-Remove the posted VA income by following procedure on how to post the UM frequency code of “N” and UM income amount of zero in SM 01305.235 and SM 01305.296.
+Remove the posted VA income by following the procedure on how to post the UM frequency code of N and UM income amount of zero in SM 01305.235 and SM 01305.335.

 If the case has an active SSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent see SM 01305.296.

-NOTE: Although income to the absent dependent spouse from a beneficiary is not VA income, develop for other forms of unearned income.
-For information on Augmented VA Benefits, see SI 00830.314C.6.
+NOTE: Although income that a veteran provides to an absent dependent spouse is not VA income if there is no apportionment, develop for other forms of unearned income.
+For information on Augmented VA Benefits, see SI 00830.314B.3. in this section.

 5. Absent dependent child's portion